 Visiting the Campus

 The Railway History Center is open to drive-up visitors Thursdays through Sundays, 11am-4pm and via regularly scheduled trains departing from the Snoqualmie and North Bend Depots.

-Visitors access the Train Shed Exhibit Building to see the locomotives, passenger cars, freight cars and maintenance equipment stored in the Train Shed while learning about the role and impact of railways in Northwest development.
+Located ath 9320 Stone Quarry Rd in Snoqualmie, visitors access the Train Shed Exhibit Building to see the locomotives, passenger cars, freight cars and maintenance equipment stored in the Train Shed while learning about the role and impact of railways in Northwest development.

 The Railway Education Center, a space with reading room for public access to this collection of non-circulating material and a classroom for Educational Programs is open via appointment; access to the collection is limited while the Museum is in the multi-year process of moving the materials from long-term offsite storage into the new facilities.
 The building provides public restrooms when the campus is open, the classroom is open for special programs and the reading room available by advanced appointment for researchers.

 The Conservation and Restoration Center will remain only open to the public via the Train Shed Tour Package as it is an active work site and is not open to drop in visitors; all visitors must make an appointment in advance with a member of our staff.